Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond: Results on general sets

 where $e$ is the identically one vector.
 Using this property, it is clear that every (max,+)-isomorphism is nonexpansive in Hilbert's seminorm.
 Hence, a (max,+)-isomorphism between two subsets of $\R^n$ and $\R^p$ stable by the addition of constants must be an isometry in this seminorm, as claimed above.
 Now, we check that $\|A_{\cdot 1}-A_{\cdot 2}\|_H = 4$, $\|A_{\cdot 1}-A_{\cdot 3}\|_H =\|A_{\cdot 2}-A_{\cdot 3}\|_H =2$, while $\|B_{\cdot 1}-B_{\cdot 2}\|_H = 4$, $\|B_{\cdot 1}-B_{\cdot 3}\|_H =3$ and $\|B_{\cdot 2}-B_{\cdot 3}\|_H =1$, hence, the sets of columns of $A$ and $B$ cannot be put in isometric correspondence.

 This example is illustrated in~\Cref{fig-flag}.
-One can vizualize here that $\Rg_\R(A)$ and $\Rg_\R(B)$ have the same diameters in Hilbert's seminorm (the diameter is achieved by the distance between the two first columns, in each case).
+Observe that $\Rg_\R(A)$ is a subset of $\R^3$ which is invariant by the translation by the constant vector $(1,1,1)$.
+So to vizualize it, it suffices to draw the cross-section of $\Rg_\R(A)$ by the hyperplane orthogonal to the vector $(1,1,1)$.
+This cross-section is shown on the figure.
+One can see that $\Rg_\R(A)$ and $\Rg_\R(B)$ have the same diameters in Hilbert's seminorm (the diameter is achieved by the distance between the two first columns, in each case).
 It is not difficult to check that the diameter is the only invariant for (max,+) spaces with two finite generators belonging to some $\R^n$, meaning that two such spaces are isomorphic iff they have the same diameter, which explains how this example was constructed.
 Note also that $A_{\cdot 1},A_{\cdot 2}$ are sup-irreducible and relatively-inf-irreducible, but that $A_{\cdot 3}=\inf^{\Rg(A)}((1,0,1),(0,1,1))=\sup(A_{\cdot 1},A_{\cdot 2})$ is neither, even though $\R e+\{A_{\cdot 1},A_{\cdot 2},A_{\cdot 3}\}$ are the only inf-irreducible elements in $\Rg(A)$.
 This underlines that the notions of irreducibility are distinct.

 \end{Remark}

 Nevertheless when the Dirac masses belong to the sets, every (max,+)-isomorphism is affine.

 \begin{Corollary} Let $\G$ (resp.\ $\F$) be a complete subspace of $\pmRX$ (resp.\ $\pmRY$) for some sets $\X$ and $\Y$, with both $\F$ and $\G$ satisfying \Cref{assumption:proper}.
 Let $J$ be a (max,+)-isomorphism from $\F$ onto $\G$.
 Assume that $\{\delta^\top_{y}\}_{y\in\Y}\subset \F$ and $\{\delta^\top_{x}\}_{x\in\X}\subset \G$.
 Then the statements of \Cref{thm:max_plus_isophi_general} hold, in particular there exists $g:\X\to\R$ and a bijective $\phi:\X\to\Y$ such that $Jf=g+f\circ \phi$. \end{Corollary} \begin{proof} Fix $x\in\X$ and $y\in\Y$, $\la\in\R$ and $\la'\in\R$.
 By definition \eqref{eq:def_e_x}, we have that $e_x=\delta^\top_{x}$ and $e'_y=\delta^\top_{y}$.
 Moreover $[\delta^\top_{x}+\la]$ is maximal since if there exists $h\in\G$ and $\alpha\in\R$ such that $\delta^\top_{x}+\la\le h+\alpha$, then $h=\delta^\top_{x}+h(x)$, similarly $[\delta^\top_{y}+\la']$ is maximal.
 Moreover \Cref{lem:prop_e_x} guarantees that these are the only maximal Archimedean classes, and \Cref{claim:archimd_preserved} shows that $J$ sends an $f\in\F$ with $[f]$ maximal onto a $Jf\in\G$ with $[Jf]$ maximal.
 Hence we ``send Dirac masses onto Dirac masses'' and \Cref{thm:max_plus_isophi_general}~\ref{it_J_e_x} holds.